govau/content-guide/privacy.md

 ### Website records

-Records, including submissions through feedback forms and information obtained through website analytics, of DTA websites operated and managed by the DTA, including: http://guides.service.gov.au/
+Records, including submissions through feedback forms and information obtained through website analytics, of websites operated and managed by the DTA, including: http://guides.service.gov.au/

 **Purpose**: To operate and manage websites managed by the DTA, including content management.